 The SDC Project Cycle Management (PCM) is generally appropriate to accommodate MSD programmes.
 There is, however, a need to be aware of some specificities of MSD programmes.
 The context MSD projects engage in is complex and dynamic.
 It is not possible to analyse this context in a short preparation phase and come up with a project design and credit proposal for a multi-year implementation.
 Only a general picture can be sketched out at the start of the project implementation, detailed activities need to be adaptively planned during implementation.

-To get an initial understanding of the system and major constraints, it is good practice to start with an inception phase that focuses on context analysis and design (see Section 3 Inception phase).
+To get an initial understanding of the system and major constraints, it is good practice to start with an inception phase that focuses on context analysis and design (→ see Section 3 Inception phase).
 The inception phase is funded through an opening credit.
-Still, even after an inception phase, much is still unknown and can change.
+Even after an inception phase, much is still unknown and can change.
 Hence, adaptive programme management is critical to deliver successful MSD projects.

-Good experiences have been collected within SDC in using this approach of funding an inception phase through the opening credit and SDC staff is encouraged to reach out to colleagues who have relevant experiences (for SDC staff, other members of the e+i Network can be contacted via the internal distribution lists DEZA E\I HQ and \DEZA E\I COOF respectively or the contact database on the e+i shareweb).
+Good experiences have been collected within SDC in using this approach of funding an inception phase through the opening credit and SDC staff is encouraged to reach out to colleagues who have relevant experiences (for SDC staff, other members of the IED Network can be contacted via the contact database on the IED shareweb).

-- Finance the preparation of the project AND an inception phase with an opening credit. - During the inception phase, the implementing partner will develop a project document with an initial portfolio of interventions and logframe that you can use as the basis for the credit proposal.
+- · Finance the preparation of the project AND an inception phase with an opening credit. - · During the inception phase, the implementing partner will develop a project document with an initial portfolio of interventions and logframe that you can use as the basis for the credit proposal.

-• The inception phase gives the SCO clarity about of the project's strategic approach and team composition.
+· The inception phase gives the SCO clarity about the project's strategic approach and team composition.

-1.4 What kind of preparation is needed?Who should be involved in the preparation?How much time should be calculated for preparation?
+1.5 What kind of preparation is needed?
+Who should be involved in the preparation?
+How much time should be calculated for preparation?